HK$4,800 for PRC Tax

 - design and implement legal risk management plans to combat commercial crimes and money laundering activities

 Student may check the details through the website : https://na.theiia.org/Pages/IIAHome.aspx

 IIA Membership section: https://theiiahk.org/membership.aspx?id=8

 The programme aims to provide participants with a theoretical and practical understanding of the evolving nature and applications of finance and accounting models.
 The evolutions stem from changes in the economic, political, regulatory and technological environment.
-In so doing, students could look at the established history, the current situation, and explores implications for the future.
+In doing so, students could look at the established history, the current situation, and explore implications for the future.

 The programme provides students with the opportunity to demonstrate their ability to assess the impact of such changes on organisations and a range of relevant stakeholders.
 It aims to explore current issues in financial reporting, financial management and corporate finance disciplines and to provide opportunities for students to develop their skills in critical analysis and evaluation of alternative solutions.

 The programme aims to provide an opportunity to demonstrate independent academic research skills and apply them in real-world and simulated professional contexts, which will include the requirement to present an analysis of and potential solutions and recommendations to an accounting, finance or strategic management related organisational issue in a format suitable for a finance professional.